oven-sh/bun/docs/bundler/migration.md

 Bun's bundler API is inspired heavily by [esbuild](https://esbuild.github.io/).
 Migrating to Bun's bundler from esbuild should be relatively painless.
 This guide will briefly explain why you might consider migrating to Bun's bundler and provide a side-by-side API comparison reference for those who are already familiar with esbuild's API.

+There are a few behavioral differences to note.

+- **Bundling by default**.
+Bun _always bundles by default_.
+This is why the `--bundle` flag isn't necessary in the Bun example.
+- **It's just a bundler**.
+Bun's bundler does not include a built-in development server or file watcher.
+It's just a bundler.
+The bundler is intended for use in conjunction with `Bun.serve` and other runtime APIs to achieve the same effect.
+As such, all options relating to HTTP/file watching are not applicable.

 ## Performance

 This is the simplest reason to migrate to Bun's bundler.
-Bun borrowed heavily from esbuild's design while avoiding some architectural issues that limit its maximum performance.
-Plus, Bun's bundler takes full advantage of the extensive optimization work that's been done on Bun's internal JS/TS parser.

-In the end,
+With an performance-minded API inspired by esbuild coupled with the extensively optimized Zig-based JS/TS parser, Bun's bundler is roughly 50% faster than esbuild on most benchmarks.

+IMAGE HERE

-## CLI
+## CLI API

 Bun and esbuild both provide a command-line interface.